-Submissions from the following environmental authorities were made during the SEA Scoping process: Environmental Protection Agency; Department of Agriculture, Food and Marine; Department of Communication, Climate Action and Environment; and Department of Culture, Heritage and the Gaeltacht.
+Submissions from the following environmental authorities were made during the SEA Scoping process: Environmental Protection Agency; Department of Agriculture, Food and Marine; and Department of Communication, Climate Action and Environment.

 These submissions were taken into account during preparation of the SEA and informed the various SEA recommendations that have been integrated into the Plan.